iris-theof/Disaster_response_pipeline/README.md

 ## Project Overview <a name="motivation"></a>
 In this project, I analyze disaster messages provided from Figure Eight `https://appen.com/` and build a web app that classifies messages using a ML pipeline into 36 categories.
 This classification could potentially help so that a message sent during a disaster could be effectively redirected to the appropriate disaster relief agency.
-The dataset contains 30,000 messages drawn from events including an earthquake in Haiti in 2010, an earthquake in Chile in 2010, floods in Pakistan in 2010, super-storm Sandy in the U.S.A. in 2012, and news articles spanning a large number of years and 100s of different disasters.
+The dataset contains 30,000 messages taken from events including an earthquake in Haiti in 2010, an earthquake in Chile in 2010, floods in Pakistan in 2010, super-storm Sandy in the U.S.A. in 2012, and news articles spanning a large number of years and 100s of different disasters.
 Some labels like aid-related, weather-related have much more entries compared to other categories, i.e. we have to deal with an imbalanced dataset.
+In the web app that is build with this training data one could enter any disaster related message and a classification to related categories will be given to the user as output.

 ## File Descriptions <a name="files"></a>